aardk/sfxc_workshop_2025/sfxc-basic-tutorial.md

 In this tutorial we will go through all the steps required to correlate a simple experiment.
 This entails the following steps:
 - create a vex file suitable for sfxc
-- create a correlator controll file
+- create a correlator control file
 - clock search the experiment
 - do the final correlation